Blue Train (album): Background

+Composition

-All of the compositions were written by Coltrane, with the exception of the standard "I'm Old Fashioned".
+Four of the five compositions were written by Coltrane, the exception being the standard "I'm Old Fashioned".
 Though at this point his compositions used conventional diatonic harmonies, they were set in unconventional ways.
-The title track is a bluesy song with a quasi-minor (Eb7#9) theme.
+The title track is a bluesy piece with a quasi-minor (Eb7#9) theme.
 "Locomotion" is also a blues riff tune, in forty-four-bar form.
-"Lazy Bird" is in part a transposition into the key of "G" of the Tadd Dameron composition "Lady Bird".
+There is a harmonic relationship between Coltrane's "Lazy Bird" and the Tadd Dameron composition "Lady Bird".

+Style

 Coltrane's playing exhibits the move toward what would become his signature style.
 His solos are more harmonic or "vertical" and lines arpeggiated.
 His timing was often apart from or over the beat, rather than playing on or behind it.
 During a 1960 interview, Coltrane described Blue Train as his favorite album of his own up to that point.

+John Coltrane's next major album, Giant Steps, broke new melodic and harmonic ground in jazz, whereas Blue Train adheres to the hard bop style of the era.

-Michael Cuscuna, the reissue producer at Blue Note had this to say from Joe Vella's podcast "Traneumentary": "We’re listening to Blue Train, which to me is one of the most beautiful pieces on one of the most beautiful records that Coltrane recorded in the fifties.
+While on Joe Vella's podcast "Traneumentary", Michael Cuscuna, the reissue producer at Blue Note, commented:We’re listening to Blue Train, which to me is one of the most beautiful pieces on one of the most beautiful records that Coltrane recorded in the fifties.
 It’s his first real mature statement and he wrote all but one of the tunes on this album which was very rare in the fifties and each one is a gem, particularly the title tune Blue Train.
-And while it’s kind of easy to play the blues, this has a suspended and haunting kind of quality to it."
+And while it’s kind of easy to play the blues, this has a suspended and haunting kind of quality to it.

-Legacy

-John Coltrane's next major album, Giant Steps, recorded in 1959, would break new melodic and harmonic ground in jazz, whereas Blue Train adheres to the hard bop style of the era.
-Musicologist Lewis Porter has also demonstrated a harmonic relationship between Coltrane's "Lazy Bird" and Tadd Dameron's "Lady Bird".
+Reissues and certification

+It had sold more than half a million copies by April 2001 and thus was certified with a gold sales certification by the Recording Industry Association of America the following year.

 In 1997, The Ultimate Blue Train was released, adding two alternate takes and enhanced content, and in 1999 a 24bit 192 kHz DVD-Audio version was issued.
 In 2003, both a Super Audio Compact Disc version was released, as well as a remastered compact disc as part of Blue Note's Rudy Van Gelder series.

+In 2015, Blue Note/Universal released a Blu-ray audio edition of the album with four bonus tracks, one of which is a previously unreleased take of "Lazy Bird".
+Alternate takes of "Moment's Notice" were released on Blue Train: The Complete Masters, in 2022.

+Reception

 In 2000 it was voted number 339 in Colin Larkin's All Time Top 1000 Albums.
-He stated "Coltrane may have made more important albums, but none swung as effectively as this one."
+He stated, "Coltrane may have made more important albums, but none swung as effectively as this one."

-In 2015, Blue Note/Universal released a Blu-Ray Audio edition of the album with four bonus tracks, one of which is a previously unreleased take of "Lazy Bird".